yue/wey/README.md

 So from opening the app to finally reading the messages, there are more than 7 slow HTTPS requests involved.

+### Direct messages do not have unread information

+The `im.list` API returns all direct messages in the past, including really old ones, and it does not include any hint of its read state.
+So in order to find out the unread direct messages, we have to pull the list of all direct messages, and then request their information one by one.
+This could end up with hundreds of HTTPs requests.

+Currently for certain teams direct messages would take more than a minute to load.

 ### No easy way to get joined channels

 Currently to get all joined channels, we have to get all channels in a team